TheodoreChuang/ethereum_playground/README.md

 ### Test Networks

-Infura or hosting own local Node
+Infura or host own node

 - Ropsten:
   - most similar to main net ∴ use occasionally